 This is an approximation.
 You can read more about How to Convert All Purpose Flour to Almond Flour here.

-How Do You Keep Your Lemon Bars From Falling Apart and Crumbling
+How to Keep Lemon Bars From Falling Apart and Crumbling

 You will need to use room temperature eggs in this recipe.
 Room temperature eggs will mix better in the batter and will rise easier.
 You can read more about Why to Use Room Temperature Eggs While Baking here.